-We want to transport you back to a time, to over 10,000 years ago when every thing except the tallest peaks, as far as the eye could see, was engulfed in an layer of ancient glacial ice.
+We want to transport you back to a time, over 10,000 years ago when every thing except the tallest peaks, as far as the eye could see, was engulfed in a layer of ancient glacial ice.
 To a time and place where nature has not yet been rearranged the by hand of man.

 There are very few places in the world where you can hop off the highway and within 10 minuets be in places totally removed from any human activity.
 This is why we’ve seen a growth in the popularity of our glacier air tour the Prehistoric Glacier Express.

 If B.C.’s glaciers are disappearing at a rate of roughly 15 meters per year, we simply cannot promise that what you see now will still be here next time you visit.